 PROPOSED SCHEDULE

-The CNA has provided the template below to assist the RPC with the development of the relief implementation schedule.
+[Bell Canada has proposed a Relief Implementation Schedule in a separate contribution which can be amended by the RPC and then imported to this document and the Relief Implementation Plan.]

 The RPC submits the following schedule for NPA 709 relief based on the recommendations contained in this PD and the current PED of March 2019.
 The RPC will monitor the PED, and if it changes significantly in the future (e.g., is advanced or delayed by greater than six (6) months), the RPC will assess the situation and, if necessary, submit recommendations including a revised schedule to the CRTC for consideration and approval.